 Any member who has a direct or indirect pecuniary interest in, or may directly or indirectly derive a profit from any action taken upon any appeal or request, or meets the requirements defined by I.C.
 36-7-4-909 or I.C.
 35-44-1-3 shall be deemed to have a conflict of interest.
 Any member having such conflict of interest shall announce at the beginning of the meeting and prior to the introduction to the appeal or request the existence of said conflict and shall thereafter refrain from comment, discussion, or participation in any way upon said appeal or request including voting thereon.
 Such a member shall also notify the Planning Director of such a conflict upon receipt of the meeting agenda in order to allow sufficient time to arrange for an alternate member to be present with regard to said appeal or request.

+CONTACTING ANY BOARD MEMBER

+No person shall contact any members of the Board orally, or in writing, in advance of a public hearing, on a petition then pending for decision with intent to influence such person's action on such petition, except that the Administrator, or member(s) of the Division staff, shall file a statement, in writing, stating any pertinent facts or opinion that is desired to be set forth with respect to such petition.

 HEARING:

 The Board shall hear the appeal or request at the time and place specified in the notice unless such appeal or request has been processed through the technical review committee which changes were requested and the plans reflecting said changes have not been submitted to staff within seven (7) calendar days of the technical review committee meeting.
 In such case, the hearing upon said appeal or request will be continued to the next regular hearing date provided plans reflecting the technical review committee changes have been submitted to staff at least thirteen (13) calendar days prior to said scheduled hearing.